 - Currency - Lithuania is a member of the EU, so their currency is euro.
 Always exchange money in banks and exchange bureaus since they offer far better rates.

-- Airports - Vilnius International Airport (Vilniaus oro uostas) is the busiest of the four most known airports in the state, other three being Kaunas International Airport, Kaunas International Airport and Šiauliai International Airport.
+- Airports - Vilnius International Airport (Vilniaus oro uostas) is the busiest of the four most known airports in the state, the other three being Kaunas International Airport, Palanga International Airport, and Šiauliai International Airport.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Lithuania, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Lithuania Weather Averages (Temperatures)

 The overview about taxis is way over exaggerated.
 It happened before for just a few, who took taxis from airport, but it has been fixed and now only certain taxi companies may stand at the arrival.
 The easiest option is to use an app – Uber or Taxify and they will charge you very little.
 Normally you can travel anywhere for 3-10 EUR within Vilnius or other city, so that is cheap compared to other European countries.
 There is nothing to fear while going to Lithuania – it’s really safe and nice.